 \subsection{Distribution Drifts}

-Distribution drifts can be classified into two categories: data drift and concept drift.
-Data drift refers to changes in the distribution of the feature set ($\mathcal{X}$) while the function mapping inputs to outputs ($\mathcal{X} \rightarrow \mathcal{Y}$) remains stable.
+Distribution drifts can be classified into two categories: data drifts and concept drifts.
+Data drifts refer to changes in the distribution of the feature set.
 Given the dynamic nature of most real-world data, such drifts are common.
-Figure \ref{fig:tiantan} provides a clear illustration of cyclical data drift of air quality surveillance, occurring on approximately an annual basis.
+Figure \ref{fig:tiantan} provides a clear illustration of cyclical data drift of air quality surveillance, occurring approximately on an annual basis.
 This cyclical pattern aligns with the inherent seasonality of the dataset.
 Similar patterns are observed across other air quality datasets as well.

-On the other hand, concept drift implies changes in the environment, resulting in an evolving relationship between input features and output labels.
+On the other hand, concept drifts imply changes in the environment, resulting in an evolving relationship between input features and output labels.
 It can also be found in Figure \ref{fig:tiantan}.
-For example, the decision boundaries of July are different from that of March, probably due to the different weathers in different seasons.
+For example, the decision boundaries of July are different from that of March, probably due to different weathers in different seasons.

-\paragraph{Impacts of distribution drifts} In Figure \ref{fig:tiantan}, we observe that distribution drifts happen around window 7,11,19,23,32,35.
-To investigate the impact of drifts on incremental learning on real-world data streams, we train a decision tree on (1) the first 11 windows, and (2) window 7 to window 11 of the air quality dataset in Tiantan.
+\paragraph{Impact of distribution drifts} In Figure \ref{fig:tiantan}, we observe that distribution drifts happen around window $7,11,19,23,32,35$.
+To investigate the impact of drifts on incremental learning on real-world data streams, we train a decision tree on (1) the first 11 windows, and (2) window 7 to 11 of the air quality dataset in Tiantan.
 Both models are tested on the next window 12.
-The test loss of training on all first 11 windows is 0.347, while only 0.299 for training on window 7 to window 11. \rev{Considering the distribution drifts at around window 7, we can conclude that including prior data with different distribution harms the model effectiveness towards new distribution.} This observation illustrates that more training data does not necessarily improve model effectiveness under distribution drifts, since memorizing old data cannot well adapt to new environment.
+The test loss of training on all first 11 windows is 0.347, while only 0.299 for training on window 7 to 11.
+Considering the distribution drifts at around window 7, we can conclude that including historical data with different distributions harms the model accuracy towards new data distributions, since memorizing old data cannot well adapt to the new environment.